-Over decades, the debate over the method and metrics for computer performance evaluation has never ended [5][16][20].
+Over decades, the debate over the method and metrics for computer performance evaluation has never ended [4][15][18].
 Fleming and Wallace [10] argued that using geometric mean to summarize normalized benchmark measurements is a correct approach while arithmetic mean will lead to wrong conclusions in this situation.
-Smith [26], however, claimed that geometric mean cannot be used to describe computer performance as a rate (such as mflops) or a time by showing counter examples.
-Furthermore, John [17] advocated using weighted arithmetic mean or harmonic mean instead of geometric mean to summarize computer performance over a set of benchmarks.
-Hennessy and Patterson [14] described the pros and cons of geometrics mean, arithmetic mean, and harmonic mean.
+Smith [24], however, claimed that geometric mean cannot be used to describe computer performance as a rate (such as mflops) or a time by showing counter examples.
+Furthermore, John [16] advocated using weighted arithmetic mean or harmonic mean instead of geometric mean to summarize computer performance over a set of benchmarks.
+Hennessy and Patterson [13] described the pros and cons of geometrics mean, arithmetic mean, and harmonic mean.
 Eeckhout [7] summarized that arithmetic and harmonic means can clearly describe a set of benchmarks but cannot apply the performance number to a full workload space, while geometric mean might be extrapolated to a full benchmark space but the theoretic assumption cannot be proven.

 Relying on only a single number is difficult to describe system variability stemming from complex hardware and software behaviors.
-Therefore, parametric statistic methods such as confidence interval and t-test have been introduced to evaluate performance [19][1].
+Therefore, parametric statistic methods such as confidence interval and t-test have been introduced to evaluate performance [17][1].
 Nevertheless, Chen et al. [3] demonstrated that these parametric methods in practice require a normal distribution of the measured population which is not the case for computer performance.
 In addition, the number of regular benchmark measurements from SPEC or PARSEC is usually not sufficient to maintain a normal distribution for the sample mean.
 Therefore, Chen et al. [3] proposed a non-parametric Statistic Hypothesis Tests to compare computer performance.
 As demonstrated in the paper, our proposed resampling methods can identify smaller differences between two computers even in a situation where a single test is not enough to reveal it.

-Oliveira et al. [24] applied quantile regression to the non-normal data set and gained insights in computer performance evaluation that Analysis of variance (ANOVA) would have failed to provide.
-Our approach considers different variation sources (non-deterministic or deterministic behaviors) for the fixed computer configurations and handles the non-normality by using resampling technique such as bootstrapping and permutation.
+Oliveira et al. [22] applied quantile regression to the nonnormal data set and gained insights in computer performance evaluation that Analysis of variance (ANOVA) would have failed to provide.
+Curtsinger and Berger [5] proposed STABILIZER to control the layout effects by repeatedly randomizing the layouts of code, stack, and heap objects in the sample space of memory configurations at runtime.
+Our approach considers different variation sources (non-deterministic or deterministic behaviors) for the fixed computer configurations and handles the non-normality by using resampling technique such as boostrapping and permutation.

-Patil and Lilja [25] demonstrated the usage of resampling and Jackknife in estimating the harmonic mean of an entire dataset.
+Patil and Lilja [23] demonstrated the usage of resampling and Jackknife in estimating the harmonic mean of an entire dataset.
 Unlike their approach, we applied resampling methods on a more complicated situation - comparing two computers on multiple benchmarks with multiple measurements.
-Hence, the bootstrapping method in our paper is different from the one in [25].
+Hence, the bootstrapping method in our paper is different from the one in [23].
 Namely, we bootstrap the samples within each benchmark instead of on the entire dataset.